parseb/walllaw/docs/src/src/DAOinstance.sol/contract.DAOinstance.md

 ### feedMe

-checks and distributes eligible amounts of inflation balance on path from root to this
+checks and trickles down eligible amounts of inflation balance on path from root to this

 *senderForce < 1%*